 All that said, it weighs in at 25 ounces, making it double the weight of the Escapist and some of the other great camping tarps on this list.
 If you don’t mind lugging around a little extra weight, it shouldn’t let you down.
 We think you’ll like its extra coverage and features.

 - Excellent protection from the elements

-The REI Co-Op Camp 9 is a no-frills bushcraft tarp ideal for occasional weekend warriors.
-It’s made of 75D polyester, which is nice because it won’t stretch when wet.
-However, it’s not as durable as ripstop nylon, making it better suited for campsites than the backcountry.
+The REI Co-Op Camp 9 tarp is a no-frills bushcraft tarp ideal for occasional weekend warriors.
+It’s made of 75D polyester, which is nice because it won’t stretch once wet.
+It’s not as durable as ripstop, making it suited for campsites than the backcountry.

-The tarp is square, so it provides maximum coverage and can be pitched a number of ways.
-Speaking of the pitch, the no-sag design of the Camp 9 and its dual-layer reinforced main corner grommets help it maintain a taut pitch, resulting in greater stability and protection from leaks.
+The tarp is square, providing maximum coverage and can be pitched a number of ways.
+Speaking of the pitch, the no-sag design of the Camp 12 and its dual-layer reinforced main corner grommets help it maintain a taut pitch, resulting in greater stability and protection from leaks.

-There are six guy lines in all, which means there are six anchor points.
-While more would be helpful for even greater strength and support, there are enough to make it reasonably secure in everything but severe weather.
+There are six guy out points in all, which means there are six anchor points.
+While more would be helpful for greater strength and support, there are enough to make it secure in everything but severe weather.

 - Large enough for two people